chinamike65/hugo-tuolesi/content/book6/book6en.md

 If we can love people all over the world, people in the whole world will love us; if we can love all beings in the six realms, all living beings in the six realms will love us; if we can love those ghosts, demons, and debtors, they will not harm us.

 When ghosts and demons who live by harming people encounter bodhisattvas, they not only do not harm them, but also make offerings to them.
 The reason is very simple.
-They are also one of the sentient beings.
+They are also sentient beings.
 Bodhisattvas have compassion for them, love them, and will not harm them. can also feel it.

 When Venerable Atisha first came to Tibet, many people came to greet him.

 Everyone saw Venerable Atisha, and saw Venerable clasping his hands all the time, bowing his head humbly.

-Everyone said: Ah, the masters respect us.
+Everyone said: Ah, the master respects us.

-Because Venerable Atisha respected everyone, everyone liked him after Venerable Atisha went to Tibet.
+Because Venerable Atisha respected everyone, everyone liked him after he went to Tibet.

 When cultivating the bodhicitta of self-exchange exchange, one must first cultivate the first five parts of the bodhicitta of the seven branches of cause and effect.